gfirem/gfirem/readme.txt

 Add a set of extra fields to formidable to improve your work

 == Description ==
-Add a group of formidable fields, in there you can find so far autocomplete field, datetime picker field, switch button field, select image field, user list field.
+Add a group of formidable fields, in there you can find so far autocomplete field, datetime picker field, switch button field, select image field, user list field and signature field.
+Also is possible to extend and include more formidable fields more easy!

 == Changelog ==